 (3) Amounts reported in this column include personal benefits and perquisites, including those mandated by applicable law.
-Such benefits and perquisites may include, to the extent applicable to the respective covered executive, payments, contributions and/or allocations for savings funds (e.g., Managers Life Insurance Policy), education funds (referred to in Hebrew as "keren hishtalmut"), pension, severance, vacation, car or car allowance, medical insurances and benefits, risk insurance (e.g., life insurance or work disability insurance), telephone expense reimbursement, convalescence or recreation pay, relocation reimbursement, payments for social security, and other personal benefits and perquisites consistent with our company's guidelines.
+Such benefits and perquisites may include, to the extent applicable to the respective covered executive, payments, contributions and/or allocations for savings funds (e.g., Managers Life Insurance Policy), education funds (referred to in Hebrew as "keren hishtalnut"), pension, severance, vacation, car or car allowance, medical insurances and benefits, risk insurance (e.g., life insurance or work disability insurance), telephone expense reimbursement, convalescence or recreation pay, relocation reimbursement, payments for social security, and other personal benefits and perquisites consistent with our company's guidelines.
 All amounts reported in the table represent incremental cost to our company.

-During the year ended December 31, 2017, we paid to each of our outside and independent directors an annual fee of approximately \$19,681 and a permeeting attendance fee of approximately \$733.
+During the year ended December 31, 2018, we paid to each of our outside and independent directors an annual fee of approximately \$18,442 and a per-meeting attendance fee of approximately \$687.
 Such fees are paid based on the fees detailed in a schedule published semi-annually by the Committee for Public Directors under the Israeli Securities Law.
-The above compensation excludes stock- based compensation costs in accordance with ASC 718.
+The above compensation excludes stock-based compensation costs in accordance with ASC 718.

-As of December 31, 2017, our directors and executive officers as a group, then consisting of 14 persons, held options to purchase an aggregate of 146,000 ordinary shares, at exercise prices ranging from \$1.12 to \$4.00 per share.
-Of such options, options to purchase 20,000 ordinary shares expire in 2018, options to purchase 66,000 ordinary shares expire in 2020 and options to purchase 60,000 ordinary shares expire in 2020 and options to purchase 60,000 ordinary shares expire in 2021.
+As of December 31, 2018, our directors and executive officers as a group, then consisting of 14 persons, held options to purchase an aggregate of 126,000 ordinary shares, at exercise prices ranging from \$2.26 to \$4.00 per share.
+Of such options, options to purchase 66,000 ordinary shares expire in 2020 and options to purchase 60,000 ordinary shares expire in 2021.
 All such options were granted under our 2007 Incentive Compensation Plan.
 See Item 6E "Directors, Senior Management and Employees - Share Ownership - Stock-Based Compensation Plans."

-C. BOARD PRACTICES
+C. Board Practices